Classification of Gases

 Flammable gases

-Flammable gases together with air or oxygen in the right concentration will burn and/or explode if ignited.
+Flammable gases together with air or oxygen in the right concentration burns or explodes if ignited.

 If the mixture is to lean or to rich the mixture will not ignite.